-We have represented numerous companies and individuals in connection with the government’s continued enforcement of “off-label” (not approved by the FDA) promotion of drugs and devices.
+We have represented numerous companies and individuals in connection with the U.S. government’s continued enforcement of “off-label” (not approved by the U.S. FDA) promotion of drugs and devices.
 We are well-versed in the various practices that government prosecutors and regulators believe constitute off-label promotion.

-We also represent clients facing government scrutiny of their good manufacturing practices (GMP) both in the United States and abroad.
-GMP investigations can create significant disruption of a company’s business and have significant consequences, including injunctions, administrative actions, civil monetary penalties and criminal liability for both the corporation and its officers and employees.
+We also represent clients facing government scrutiny of their good manufacturing practices (GMP), both in the United States and abroad.
+GMP investigations can create significant disruption of a company’s business and have significant consequences, including injunctions, administrative actions, civil monetary penalties, and criminal liability for both the corporation and its officers and employees.

-In the already heavily regulated world in which health care companies operate, there is greater scrutiny than ever into relationships with physicians and surrogates.
-We counsel and represent clients in matters involving the Anti-Kickback Statute, the Stark Law, and the Physician Payments Sunshine Act.
+In the already heavily regulated world in which healthcare companies operate, there is greater scrutiny than ever into relationships with physicians and surrogates.
+We counsel and represent clients in matters involving the U.S. Anti-Kickback Statute, the U.S. Stark Law, and the Physician Payments Sunshine Act.
 Our representations range from compliance and training advice to minimize the risks associated with physician and surrogate compensation, to rigorous defense of companies and executives accused of violating these statutes.
 This includes obtaining an acquittal for a pharmaceutical company executive after a three-week criminal trial that involved alleged violations of the Anti-Kickback Statute.

-Morrison & Foerster has wide-ranging experience and a proven track record in health care fraud matters.
+Morrison & Foerster has wide-ranging experience and a proven track record in healthcare fraud matters.
 We help our clients at every stage – from risk avoidance to aggressive defense.
 Our matters often involve simultaneous internal investigations, federal criminal investigations, administrative proceedings, and civil litigation.

-We have the experience, resources and geographic reach necessary to help clients obtain the most favorable outcome quickly and efficiently, thereby preserving their ability to do business and protecting their participation in federal health care programs.
+We have the experience, resources, and geographic reach necessary to help clients obtain the most favorable outcome quickly and efficiently, thereby preserving their ability to do business and protecting their participation in federal healthcare programs.

 Responding to Subpoenas: We have assisted our clients in responding to grand jury and administrative subpoenas and other information requests from regulatory and enforcement agencies.
 In many cases, our close collaboration with our clients and strategic interaction with authorities allow us to resolve the matter at an early stage, with minimal disruption to our clients’ business.

-Government Investigations and Proceedings: With experience on both sides of the courtroom, we have the expertise to defend clients against potential charges, navigate quietly through a government investigation and negotiate settlements.
+Government Investigations and Proceedings: With experience on both sides of the courtroom, we have the experience to defend clients against potential charges, navigate quietly through a government investigation, and negotiate settlements.
 Our team’s deep experience gives us insight into the government’s objectives, which is critical in attaining the best outcome for our clients.
 In many cases, we have successfully represented clients in obtaining favorable settlements or other resolutions, including the Department of Justice or other government enforcement bodies closing their investigation with no action taken against our clients.